wangvei/pydefect/tests/README.txt

     This command generates DPOSCAR and the following defect.in file.
     Note that DPOSCAR is a modified POSCAR file, in which sequence of atoms is sorted by element and site symmetry.
-Example is POSCAR-xx and DPOSCAR-xx
+Example is POSCAR-xx and DPOSCAR-xx defect.in file contains a full information of point defect calculations.
+    The user is allowed to modify the input depending on the purpose.
 ------------------------------------------------------------------------------
   Name: Mg1
    Rep: 1